et69/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+Title: Welcome to my blog
 ---

+# Github

+Github is a free hosting platform for your software development that uses Git.